Changelog

 Inequity Aversion model

 New model: Inequity Aversion (Fehr & Schmidt, 1999).
-Captures how agents derive disutility from unequal payoff distributions — both advantageous and disadvantageous inequity.
+It captures how agents derive disutility from unequal payoff distributions, both advantageous and disadvantageous.

 View Inequity Aversion (Fehr–Schmidt)Seminal papers added to all models